 Loading...

-Previously called Autism in Schools (AiS), the Neurodiversity in Education (NiE) project is a government-funded initiative that aims to improve support for neurodivergent children and young people in mainstream secondary schools.
+The Neurodiversity in Education (NiE) project is an initiative jointly funded by the Department for Education (DfE), NHS England and Greater Manchester Integrated Care Partnership (GM ICP) that aims to improve support for neurodivergent* children and young people in mainstream schools.

 Below are some blog posts and events associated with Neurodiversity in Education: